-Assign 2.0 generates a genotyping report or a FASTA report.
+Assign 2.1 generates a genotyping report or a FASTA report.

-- Genotyping Report-Reports on a single sample or locus or all samples and loci in the project. - ▶ FASTA Report-Reports the Sample Consensus Sequence using the IUPAC designations.
+- Genotyping Report-Reports on a single sample or locus or all samples and loci in the project. - ▶ FASTA Report-Reports the Sample Consensus Sequence using the IUPAC designations. - Fragment Analysis-Reports for the distribution of DNA fragments clustered and read by the Illumina sequencer and imported into Assign 2.1.

 Reports can be customized with a logo, page numbers, date and time, and other references about the report.
-For more information, see Changing the Full Report Logo on page 36.
+For more information, see Changing the Full Report Logo on page 35.